ctu-mrs/ctu-mrs.github.io/docs/70-deployment/10-docker/index.md

 If you wish, you can add more windows and control multiple drones with different `up.sh` scripts.
 After starting tmux, you'll get an overview of the session with lazydocker and the uav status, courtesy of [mrs_uav_status](https://github.com/ctu-mrs/mrs_uav_status/tree/ros2).

-To exit, hit the killing shortcut: `ctrl+a k` (`ctrl+a` and then `k`).
+To exit, navigate to the `compose` tab, run the `./down.sh` script and then hit the killing shortcut: `ctrl+a k` (`ctrl+a` and then `k`).
 A menu will appear in which you confirm the selection.
+It's possible to leave the containers running in the background while tmux is not running.

 ### Useful info

-When running lazydocker, you can see that an init container has exited, this is expected for the system to run properly.
+When running lazydocker, you may notice that an init container has exited, this is expected for the system to run properly, the custom node container will also exit unless you have built a colcon workspace into it.

 We define the init service in `compose.yaml` and run it before all others for the purpose of creating volumes and filling them with shared data with a command like: